LightBurnSoftware/Documentation/Layers.md

 LightBurn offers layering capability to allow different actions and settings for the various drawings or images of your job.

-Layers are controlled by the color pallet at the bottom of the LightBurn workspace.
+Layers are controlled by the color palette at the bottom of the LightBurn workspace.

 ![Layers Palette](/img/LayersPalette.PNG)